-This half term our topic is 'Explorers' where we will learn all about famous explorers including Christopher Columbus and Neil Armstrong.
+This half term we are continuing our topic 'Explorers' where we will learn all about famous explorers including Christopher Columbus and Neil Armstrong.
 This will help to develop our understanding of the world and people in the past.

 We are continuing to develop our use of Accelerated Reader.
 The children are enthused by the scheme and are keen to read and take the quizzes.
 It is really important that your child reads at home each evening and you sign their reading log.
 Your child will gain points for reading at home and it really does make a difference with the results they gain from the quiz.

 P.E. will take place on Monday and Friday for our class so make sure kit is in school at all times.
 Can we remind you that if your child has their ears pierced and they cannot take their studs out they must bring tape to cover them for P.E. lessons.

 Homework will be given out each Wednesday and needs to be back in school by the following Monday.
 It will consist of spellings and a maths task.